MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-links-list-on-sharepoint-home-page.md

  As a global or SharePoint admin in Office 365, you can feature the sites and content you want on the SharePoint home page by changing the **Links** list on the left side.
 To add links to a SharePoint Server page, see [Video: Add a link to a page](https://support.office.com/article/F9B329F9-67BB-4258-A686-9CD98415E7CA).

 > [!NOTE]
 > Some functionality is introduced gradually to organizations that have opted in to the [Set up the Standard or Targeted release options in Office 365](https://support.office.com/article/3b3adfa4-1777-4ff0-b606-fb8732101f47).
-This means that you may not yet see this feature or it may look different than what is described in the help articles. > To learn more about the SharePoint home page, see [Find news, sites, and portals in Office 365](https://support.office.com/article/6b85097a-87e0-4611-a29a-dfd49b1a1220).
+This means that you may not yet see this feature or it may look different than what is described in the help articles. <br>>To learn more about the SharePoint home page, see [Find news, sites, and portals in Office 365](https://support.office.com/article/6b85097a-87e0-4611-a29a-dfd49b1a1220).

 To view the SharePoint home page in Office 365: